 A package pin OSC\EXT\N is used to select the oscillator to use on boot.
 It must be grounded to select an external resonator or connected to VDDIO to select the on-chip 20 MHz oscillator.
 If an external resonator is used, then it must be in the range 5-100 MHz.
-Two more package pins, MODEO and MODE1 are used to inform the node of the frequency.
+If the USB PHY is used, then an external crystal (12 or 24 MHz) or an external oscillator (12, 24, 48, or 96 MHz) is required in order to provide a stable USB clock.
+Two more package pins, MODE0 and MODE1 are used to inform the node of the frequency.